airswap/airswap-about/code-of-conduct.md

 Our greatest chance at success comes from creating a respectful environment where people want to come, stay, and participate over the long term.

-## Principles

-Decentralized governance starts with shared principles to align our decision-making.

-1. **Design for simplicity** — Perfection is achieved when there is nothing left to take away.
-This is especially true with blockchain based technology and applications.
-2. **Prioritize security** — Our work is done in an adversarial setting.
-While blockchain requires users to take security into their own hands, they trust AirSwap to be designed and to operate in a secure way.
-3. **Decide with data** — Drive decisions with data that matters.
-AirSwap performance indicators are trading volume, token holders, community engagement, and tokens used for governance.
-4. **Seek opportunity** — Decentralized finance is abundant with opportunities.
-Seek and prioritize opportunities that positively impact both AirSwap and the broader ecosystem.
-5. **Win together** — Our community spans platforms across cyberspace and countries across the globe.
-We grow by both sharing responsibility and celebrating each success.

 ## Guidance

 The following code of conduct extends the [Berlin Code of Conduct](https://berlincodeofconduct.org/).